rhoai-mlops/lab-instructions/docs/3-from-studio-to-stage/1-gitops.md

   ![argocd-todolist-2.png](./images/argocd-todolist-2.png)

 10. You can verify the little todolist application is running and behaving as expected by navigating to the url of the app.
-Go back to your `code-server` and run the following command in the terminal:
+Go back to your `<USER_NAME>-mlops-toolings` workbench (code-server) and run the following command in the terminal:

     ```bash
     echo https://$(oc get route/todolist -n <USER_NAME>-toolings --template='{{.spec.host}}')